hazaarlabs/hazaar-mvc/docs/src/guide/basics/routing.md

 /subdir/subdir/controller/action/arg1/arg2/argx
 ```

+Here, `controller` is the name of the controller class stored in the `application/controllers/subdir/subdir/controller.php` file, and `action` is the public method on the controller that will receive the request.

 ::: info
 The advanced router has a smart controller loader that automatically loads the controller based on the URL by finding the most
 appropriate controller in the directory structure and can be multiple levels deep.